 - Inexpensive ($1 a tin for sardines packed in water, $4 or so for fancier kinds)

 - Shelf stable (keep them in your pantry at all times for a quick meal)

 - Already cooked – no dishes to wash

 - Full of high quality protein and good fats

 - A sustainable fish low in mercury (USA sardines are a best choice for Seafood Watch)

 - Versatile (mash them on crackers, make a salad, turn them into a sandwich spread, cook into sauces)

-I first started eating sardines when I kept reading about them in health magazines as an underappreciated superfood.
-“If they are that nutritious I should be eating them!”
-I thought.
 I was on a tuna/salmon salad kick, so learning to like sardines was an easy crossover.
 I actually first tried sardines when I was in high school from a tin my dad had in our pantry.
-I liked them OK, but not knowing they were so healthy or creative ways to make a sardine salad, I didn’t really make them a regular staple in my diet.
+At the time I thought they were OK, but not knowing they were so healthy or creative ways to make a sardine salad, I didn’t really make them a regular staple in my diet.
 I believe this was my first time trying them on KERF!
+I first started eating sardines years ago when I kept reading about them in health magazines as an under appreciated superfood.
+“If they are that nutritious I should be eating them!”
+I thought.

 Sardines are a member of the herring family so I often use sardines and herring interchangeably.
 Herring are a little bigger, but I can’t really tell much of a difference between them in taste.
 Perhaps I need to do a side-by-side taste test…